cnoe-io/idpbuilder/README.md

 Internal development platform binary launcher.

+> **WORK IN PROGRESS**: This tool is in a pre-release stage and is under active development.

 ## About

 Spin up a complete internal developer platform using industry standard technologies like Kubernetes, Argo, and backstage with only Docker required as a dependency.

-This is also a completely self-contained binary, meaning you can get up and running simply by downloading a binary release and executing it!
+This can be useful in several ways:
+* Create a single binary which can demonstrate an IDP reference implementation.
+* Use within CI to perform integration testing.
+* Use as a local development environment for IDP engineers.

 ## Quickstart: